IIIF/api/source/presentation/4.0/index.md

 Annotations may use a type of Selector called a [`PointSelector`][prezi-40-model-PointSelector] to align the Annotation to a point within the Scene that is not the Scene's origin.
 PointSelectors have three spatial properties, [`x`][prezi-40-model-x], [`y`][prezi-40-model-y] and [`z`][prezi-40-model-z] which give the value on that axis.
 They also have a temporal property [`instant`][prezi-40-model-instant] which can be used if the Scene has a duration.
 The final commenting annotation in the [Audio in 3D](#audio-in-3d) section has an example of this property.

 The Light is green and has a position, but has its default orientation of looking along the negative-y axis as no rotation has been specified.
 The Camera has a position and is pointing at the model's origin via the [`lookAt`][prezi-40-model-lookAt] property.
 The Camera has a [`fieldOfView`][prezi-40-model-fieldOfView] of 50.
 The [`near`][prezi-40-model-near] and [`far`][prezi-40-model-far] properties are included to ensure the model falls within the camera's range (although unnecessary in a simple Scene like this).
-The Scene has a background color.
+The Scene also has a background color.

 <img src="{{ site.api_url | absolute_url }}/assets/images/p4/use-case-5a.png" alt="Use case 5a" >